 Guide to BMW Warning Lights: What Do They Mean?

-Every BMW is quality-engineered and carefully designed to do the BMW name proud, and while unexpected issues on the road aren’t common it’s important to be prepared.
-Download our complete guide of 68 warning lights and their meaning, and drive safer and more confident today.
+Every BMW is quality-engineered and carefully designed to do the BMW name proud, and while unexpected issues on the road aren’t common, it’s important to be prepared on time.
+Download our complete guide of 68 dashboard symbols and warning lights and their meaning, and drive safer and more confident today.
 If you notice that one of your warning lights is red, orange, or yellow, then do yourself a favor and schedule an appointment with our service department today.
 And if you have a MINI Cooper with warning lights activated, then we have a solution for you at MINI of Escondido that will get your back on the road with an array of premium features.

 BMW warning light symbols can indicate a variety of things: that immediate service is required, that service is required soon, or that a simple DIY fix is needed.
 While you can download the complete list above, here are a few examples for you.
 While most of the warning lights are associated with regular ongoing maintenance, we are big supporters of you and want to help you service your car or SUV on your own if that is your preference.

 If you have any more questions, contact visit your local BMW dealer service center or tire center and get help from our certified technicians.
 Before you bring your car in, be sure to check our rotating service specials and parts specials to get a great deal on your next visit to BMW of Escondido!
 We want to make sure we can get your vehicle repaired and you can continue enjoying your day in the California sun or a night out to a Carlsbad restaurant.
 You can also learn how to check your transmission fluid.